cwarwicker/quick-dev/README.md

 ### Project Type
 Currently Quick-Dev supports the following project types:

+- PHP (General)
 - Laravel
 - Moodle
+- Totara
+- Python
-- PHP (General)
+- Django
 - Other

 You can still use Quick-Dev with any type of project you like, it's just that project-specific configuration and commands have been added for the supported list.
+If your project type is not in the list, just choose `Other` and custom build it.

 ### Images
 You can choose from the pre-built images for the supported project types (See: `.docker/images/` if you want to see what they contain).
 Or you can choose `custom` and just type in any docker image to pull.